RMWinslow/lists/amazongames.md

 - Stealth Inc. 2
 - Yoku's Island Express
 - Automachef
+    - Bad.
+Puzzle Thingy
+    - One of those automation games, but the hook just isn't good and it starts off with needless complexity.
 - Mable and the Wood
 - Wonder Boy: The Dragon's Trap
 - Pump BMX Pro